ti-556/ti-556.github.io/_pages/about.md

 * Imitation Learning
 * Simulations

+Here are some topics I hope to study in the near future:
+* Hierarchical Reinforcement Learning
+* Multi-Agent Reinforcement Learning
+* Meta Learning
+* Generative Models

-I'm always eager to connect with like-minded individuals and welcome discussions on any of the topics listed above at any time.
+I'm always eager to connect with like-minded individuals and welcoming discussions on any of the topics listed above at any time.
 Please feel free to reach out from my socials🍵

 Blogs
 ------